ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 | Specifier | Description
 | ------    | ------
 | %c | Display an argument as a char
-| %d | Display an argument signed decimal integer
+| %d | Display an argument as a signed decimal integer
 | %x | Display an argument as an unsigned hexadecimal integer
 | %p | Display an argument as a pointer
 | %s | Display an argument as a string